 You will need to apply for Virtual School funding through the PEP process.
 We will allocate up to £1,000 to schools and colleges in Year 12 to support young people to achieve level 2 qualifications in English and Maths, if they have not already done so.

-Schools can claim up to £900, twice a year (equalling an annual total of £1,800).
+Schools can claim up to £600, three times a year (equalling an annual total of £1,800).
 Pupil Premium will be paid where a PEP is defined as good or better following our moderation process.

 Guidance on PEP moderation criteria can be found on the templates and resources section of the PEP page